Infanticide: Psychiatric

 Postpartum psychosis is also a causative factor of infanticide.
-Stuart S. Asch, MD, a professor of psychiatry at Cornell University Medical School established the connections between some cases of infanticide and postpartum depression.^{,}^{,} The books, From Cradle to Grave, and The Death of Innocents, describe selected cases of maternal infanticide and the investigative research of Professor Asch working in concert with the New York City Medical Examiner's Office.
+Stuart S. Asch, MD, a professor of psychiatry at Cornell University Medical School established the connections between some cases of infanticide and postpartum depression.^{,}^{,} The books From Cradle to Grave and The Death of Innocents describe selected cases of maternal infanticide in New York City.

 Stanley Hopwood wrote that childbirth and lactation entail severe stress on women, and that under certain circumstances attempts at infanticide and suicide are common.
 The Infanticide Acts are several now repealed laws that, in 1922, made the killing of an infant child by its mother during the early months of life a lesser crime than murder, introducing the idea that postpartum depression was legally to be regarded as a form of diminished responsibility.
 A study published in the American Journal of Psychiatry revealed that 44% of filicidal fathers had a diagnosis of psychosis.
 In addition to postpartum psychosis, dissociative psychopathology, and sociopathy have also been found to be associated with neonaticide in some cases.

 In the late 17th and early 18th centuries, "loopholes" were invented by some suicidal members of Lutheran churches who wanted to avoid the damnation that was promised by most Christian doctrine as a penalty of suicide.
 One famous example of someone who wished to end their life but avoid the eternity in hell was Christina Johansdotter (died 1740).
 She was a Swedish murderer who killed a child in Stockholm with the sole purpose of being executed.
 She is an example of those who seek suicide through execution by committing a murder.
 It was a common act, frequently targeting young children or infants as they were believed to be free from sin, meaning they would go "straight to heaven".
 Although mainstream Christian denominations, including Lutherans, view the murder of an innocent as being condemned in the Fifth Commandment, the suicidal members of Lutheran churches who deliberately killed children with the intent of getting executed were usually well aware of Christian doctrine against murder, and planned to repent and seek forgiveness of their sins afterwards.
 For example, in 18th century Denmark up until the year 1767, murderers were given the opportunity to repent of their sins before they were executed either way.
 In 1767, religiously motivated suicidal murders ceased in Denmark with the abolishment of the death penalty.

 Evolutionary psychology has proposed several theories for different forms of infanticide.
 Infanticide by stepfathers, as well as child abuse in general by stepfathers, has been explained by spending resources on not genetically related children reducing reproductive success (See the Cinderella effect and Infanticide (zoology)).
 Infanticide is one of the few forms of violence more often done by women than men and this has been explained as since women generally have a greater parental investment than men, spending resources on an unfit child would decrease the mother's inclusive fitness.